mrwilliambarenga/narr-ai-te/README.md

 # Instructions:

+1) Clone the repo

-1) Navigate to the "narr-ai-te" subfolder
+2) Navigate to the "narr-ai-te" subfolder

-   e.g: cd ./narr-ai-te
+   e.g: `cd ./narr-ai-te`

-2) Download necessary packages
+3) Download necessary packages

-   i.e: npm install
+   i.e: `npm install`

-3) Start the runtime environment
+4) Start the runtime environment

-   i.e: npm start
+   i.e: `npm start`

-4) Navigate to localhost:3000 in your browser of choice
+5) Navigate to `localhost:3000` in your browser of choice

-   The deployed version of the application can be found at https://mrwilliambarenga.github.io/individual-project/
+   The deployed version of the application can be found at https://mrwilliambarenga.github.io/narr-ai-te/